Welcome or Title

 Military Service after 1/1/1957

 If your military service is after January 1, 1957, you must make a deposit to receive credit for the military service.
 Unless you are retired military, it is usually beneficial for FERS employees to make a military deposit.
-If a deposit is made, the employee will receive full credit for the military service towards FERS retirement eligibility and the annuity computation.
+If eligible for an annuity and the deposit is made, the employee will receive full credit for the military service towards FERS retirement eligibility and the annuity computation.

 Amount of the Deposit